World’s End estate

 Chelsea Riverside

-Your ward Councillors are Cllr Laura Burns, Cllr Gerard Hargreaves and Cllr Sonia Zvedeniuk.
+Your ward councillors are Councillor Laura Burns, Councillor Gerard Hargreaves and Councillor Sonia Zvedeniuk.
 Contact them via email:

 Their surgeries are held on the first Saturday of every month (excluding August) between 10am and 11.30am at Chelsea Theatre.